 Besides, in order to be removed from the SDN list, a person or organization must submit a petition or request for administrative evaluation to the OFAC.
 This administrative assessment should effectively indicate and discuss that it has changed the person or organization's behavior and will no longer engage in prohibited activities.
 It is also necessary to demonstrate that they are leaving any activity that could potentially be sanctioned after the enforcement obligation.
 On the other hand, if a person or organization on the SDN list claims that it should not be on the OFAC's SDN list and proves it, OFAC is likely to remove the requester or institution from the list.
 OFAC examines this request and initiates the process accordingly.
 It may take months to complete, and sometimes it may take years.

 SDN Lists scanning is mandatory not only for financial institutions in the U.S. but for institutions worldwide Failure to comply with SDN lists has serious consequences for U.S. citizens, as well as trade relations between countries, which are equally risky.
 Financial institutions are obliged to scan some lists besides SDN by OFAC Sanctions, which are as follows:

 OFAC requires that these lists be scanned to prevent financial crimes from being committed to financial institutions.
 To facilitate these scans, OFAC provides a search engine for the SDN list.
 Users can find parameters such as calls by country, special sanctions.
 When financial institutions have high volume customers and transactions, it can be quite inefficient to manually search for each potential customer or a party's relationship.
 Given the busy business pace of financial institutions, it is inefficient and time-consuming to scan all potential customers or corporate relationships individually manually.
-Therefore, compliance with SDN can best be achieved through automated scanning software and procedures.
+Therefore, compliance with SDN lists can best be achieved through automated scanning software and procedures.
 This software automatically detects people and organizations in this list and generate alerts.